MicrosoftDocs/Devices-docs/surface/surface-manage-dfci-guide.md

 :::image type="content" alt-text="UEFI settings shown on device (left) and in the Endpoint Manager console (right)." source="images/uefidfci.png" lightbox="images/uefidfci.png":::

 Crucially, DFCI enables zero touch management, eliminating the need for manual interaction by IT admins.
 DFCI is deployed via Windows Autopilot using the device profiles capability in Intune.
-A device profile allows you to add and configure settings which can then be deployed to devices enrolled in management within your organization.
+A device profile allows you to add and configure settings, which can then be deployed to devices enrolled in management within your organization.
 Once the device receives the device profile, the features and settings are applied automatically.
 Examples of common device profiles include Email, Device restrictions, VPN, Wi-Fi, and Administrative templates.
-DFCI is simply an additional device profile that enables you to manage UEFI configuration settings from the cloud without having to maintain on-premises infrastructure.
+DFCI is simply another device profile that enables you to manage UEFI configuration settings from the cloud without having to maintain on-premises infrastructure.

 ## Supported devices